Donald · Central Belt

 - Can I bring my dog up Innerdownie?

-- Good signal on summit; EE and Vodafone reliable.
+- Coverage is solid; EE and Vodafone reliable.
 Fine Ochils viewpoint above Rumbling Bridge.

 - Is Innerdownie safe in winter?